Predicting Routine Object Usage for Proactive Robot Assistance: Results

 \subsection{Robot Validation}

-We demonstrate our proactive assistance system on a Stretch robot~\cite{kemp2022design} in a household setting, portraying a morning routine, as shown in Figure~\ref{fig:assistance} and in our attached video.
-To infer a semantic scene graph representation of the environment from visual observations, we first reconstruct the scene with objects represented as meshes and bounding boxes, using Hydra~\cite{hughes2022hydra}, with dense semantic labels obtained from SparseInst~\cite{Cheng2022SparseInst}.
+We demonstrate our proactive assistance system on a Stretch robot~\cite{kemp2022design} in a household setting, portraying a morning routine, as shown in Figure~\ref{fig:assistance} and in our video\footnote{Demo video is available at \url{https://youtu.be/zLlyM20Bi_8}}.
+To infer a semantic scene graph representation of the environment from visual observations, we first reconstruct the scene with objects represented as meshes and bounding boxes, using Hydra~\cite{hughes2022hydra}\footnote{This implementation of object mapping does not inventory closed containers and is thus limited to objects directly observable without environment manipulation.
+However, SLaTe-PRO has no such constraint and can be combined with a different mapping system to overcome this limitation in the pipeline implementation.}, with dense semantic labels obtained from SparseInst~\cite{Cheng2022SparseInst}.
 We extract the object-location relations through heuristics based on bounding boxes, and use them to build and dynamically update a scene graph as objects move across the environment.
 The user's routine is demonstrated to the robot as first having breakfast, where they usually have an apple and coffee but sometimes eat cereal, and usually leave for work afterwards, but sometimes work from home.
 Scene graphs and activity labels obtained during the observation phase serve as training data for SLaTe-PRO.
 During the assistance phase, the robot acts on its object relocation predictions to assist proactively(Figure~\ref{fig:assistance_plain}).
 However, when the user chooses to follow their less common behavior, e.g. eating cereal (Figure~\ref{fig:asking_query}), the robot's assistive actions fail.
 The robot is able to correct such mistakes by actively querying the user about their intended object usage (apple or cereal), and activity (leaving or working from home) (Figure~\ref{fig:assist_with_query}).